parallaxsecond/parsec-book/README.md

 ![Parsec](parsec.png)
 # Parsec documentation

-Official technical documentation, user and developper guides of the Parsec project.
+Official technical documentation, user and developer guides of the Parsec project.

 ## Using